 He also raided Georgia, once capturing 26 soldiers and destroying a bridge to cut off the Confederate cavalry.
 At the close of the war he was a commander in the Pacific.
 When a Spanish fleet menaced Valparaiso, Chile, Colvocoresses took action to protect American citizens and their property.

 Colvocoresses retired with the rank of captain in 1867 and moved to Litchfield with his second wife.
-In 1872, the 60-year-old veteran took a train to Bridgeport, where he planned to take an 11:00 pm steamer to New York and meet with his insurance agent.
+In 1872, the 60-year-old veteran took a train to Bridgeport, where he planned to take an 11:00 p.m. steamer to New York and meet with his insurance agent.

 He never made it.
 He was found dying on busy Clinton Street.

-His unbuttoned shirt was on fire where the bullet had entered his abdomen.
-His carpet bag was found on a wharf, cut open.
+Police took his body to the station.
+They found his empty valise on a wharf, cut open.
 A horse pistol was found across the street, and the next day a bullet, powder horn and percussion caps were found 60 feet from his body.
 The bullet was wrapped in a handkerchief.

 The Boston Globe reported on his strange behavior the week before.
 He had come to Bridgeport, wandered around the dock and, during dinner at a hotel, zealously protected a satchel that a clerk said was empty.
 Though he had an appointment in New York the next day he hung around Bridgeport instead.

 He had taken out eight life insurance policies worth $195,000 before his death.
 His insurance premiums would have cost him about $20,000 per year, and he was worth only about $40,000 or $50,000.
 And why else would his shirt be unbuttoned?